 If you’re like me, you hate being called a senior.
-I’m 63 and aside from a few physical kinks now and then, I still feel young.
+I’m in my sixties and aside from a few physical kinks now and then, I still feel young.
 But age has its advantages and there are plenty of perks available to our age group, known as Senior Discounts.
 You may have been avoiding them because of the insinuation that it means you’re old but here’s why they’re cool.

 I took an Amtrak trip from the San Fernando Valley, to visit my podcast partner who lives in the Laguna Woods senior living community.
 It was featured on 60 Minutes 90+ Study and used to be known as Leisure World.
 She’s the same age as I am but got “such a deal” to live there.
 When I went to book my train ticket online, I qualified for senior discounts.
 Yee Haw!
 It saved me a few bucks and I was thrilled.

 The age eligibility for senior discounts varies depending on the company or service.
 Amtrak starts at 62, but the LA Metro line is 65.
 Greyhound (62+) and Trailways (50+) also offer senior discounts.

 Some movie theaters like AMC and Arclight offer senior discounts for 60+.

 The point is, take advantage of perks whenever you can.
 The longer we live, the more money we need and God knows I’ll be working for the rest of my life unless I win the lottery.